 - You may be given an antibiotic to reduce the risk of infection.

 After the procedure, you may be given medicine to help your uterus contract.
 This reduces bleeding.

 Reasons a surgical abortion might be considered include:

 - You have made a personal decision not to carry the pregnancy.

 - Your baby has a birth defect or genetic problem.

 - Your pregnancy is harmful to your health (therapeutic abortion).

 - The pregnancy resulted after a traumatic event such as rape or incest.

 The decision to end a pregnancy is very personal.
-To help you weigh your choices, discuss your feelings with a counselor or your health care provider.
+To help you weigh your choices, discuss your feelings with a counselor or your provider.
 A family member or friend can also be of help.

 Surgical abortion is very safe.
 It is very rare to have any complications.